-SU Libraries offers numerous research tools and information sources to assist you when investigating the world of advertising.
-Explore the linked sections of this guide for leading examples of these tools. [course sections currently being taught by faculty members Brian Sheehan, Daniela Molta, and Mindy Stockfield]
+SU Libraries offers numerous research tools and information sources to assist you when investigating advertising in the ADV 523 course.
+Explore the linked sections of this guide for leading examples of these tools. [course sections for Spring 2022 being taught by faculty members Brian Sheehan, Daniela Molta, and Mindy Stockfield]

 eMarketer is a repository of data and discussion about digital marketing, media and ecommerce.
 Covers information environments and technologies that some traditional industry and market research databases overlook, with a focus that includes mobile computing, online advertising, tablets, smartphones, mobile payments and more.
 The eMarketer database curates a large collection of presentation friendly data visualizations, which draw upon thousands of published industry sources and leadership interviews.
 Concise, single topic summary reports are included to assist with the development of media strategies, budgeting and other data driven presentations and analysis.
 Digital market data for numerous countries are represented, with over 10,000 new data charts added each year.
 Download options include Excel, PowerPoint, JPG and PDF.

-Need help on formatting the sources you cite in your academic writing (e.g., APA, MLA, etc.) or want access to a full-fledged online bibliographic management systems-like "RefWorks" or "Endnote Web" Visit SU Library's Citation Support website.
+Need help on formatting the sources you cite in your academic writing (e.g., APA, MLA, etc.) or want access to a full-fledged online bibliographic management systems-like "Zotero" or "Mendeley," Visit SU Library's Citation Support website.

 This PDF document lists media directories and other sources that may help any Newhouse student looking to explore leads for career planning purposes and related industry research into companies and job markets.
 Be sure to also visit Newhouse's Tina Press and David Rubin Career Development Center.